Xyz4234/Projects-on-Python/README.md

-Cancer_Medical_Assistant built to practice Inhertance in python
+Cancer_Medical_Assistant project: built to practice Class-Inheritance in python